 You can upload your own data and use the site's visualisation features.
 You can download data into various formats, including Excel, PDF, SVG, etc., providing you first register (at no charge).
 The site has now been taken over by Qlik and this feature is not currently available for new users, but is likely to be restored (see blog).

 This site captures international data from a number of sources and presents them in a common space, visualizing figures, applying analytical functions, creating a set of dashboards and presenting the outcome.

 For example, under Economics, you can access a range of economic indicators by country.

-You can use the dataset browser to search for data by date, name, topic or source.
+You can use the data atlas to search for data by date, name, topic or source.